aykhanmv/icsd_node_serialize_writeup/Writeup.md

 ![image](./images/2024-09-25_18h56_23.png)

-So, you can fill out the registration form with dummy inputs, capture the network traffic with Burp Suite, and replace the email address with one of your choice (either an email you own or a temporary/disposable email) to receive the OTP code and pass verification.
+You can complete the registration form with dummy data, capture the network traffic using Burp Suite, and modify the email field to use an address of your choice — either a personal email or a temporary/disposable one to receive the OTP and complete verification.
+For demonstration purposes, a temporary email was used.

-For demonstration purposes, a temporary email was used. https://temp-mail.org/
+https://temp-mail.org/

 ![image](./images/2024-09-25_17h36_49.png)